Velociraptor Security Configuration

 Deploying mTLS authentication

-An additional layer of security can be provided by use of Mutual TLS (mTLS) authentication between clients and server.
-This method requires the client to present a valid client side certifacte before the server even allows a connection to the frontend.
-The client certificate is included in the configuration file, therefore connections from the internet to the frontend require to have a valid configuration file first.
+An additional layer of security can be provided by enabling Mutual TLS (mTLS) authentication between clients and server.
+This mechanism requires the client to present a valid client certificate before the server even allows a connection to the frontend.
+The client certificate is included in the client configuration file.

 To implement this strategy you need to: